mattmilburn/strapi-plugin-menus/README.md

 ### 2. Configure `layouts` for custom attributes
 Next, we need to extend the form layout to include the new attributes we defined on the schema.

-In `./config/plugins.js`, we will configure the `layouts` prop to allow our custom fields to render in the UI.
+In `./config/plugins.js`, we will configure the `layouts` prop to allow our custom attributes to render in the UI.
 By default, the menu item edit panel has one tab labeled "Link".
 We can add fields to the "Link" tab by defining `layouts.menuItem.link` as an array of field config objects.

 New tabs in the edit panel are configured with each key in the `layouts.menuItem` object.
-The example below will add our custom field into the "Link" tab and it will occupy the remaining 6 columns of spacing in that panel.
+The example below will add our custom attribute into the "Link" tab and it will occupy the remaining 6 columns of spacing in that panel.

 ```js
 module.exports = {